nbartels/jklout2/README.md

 jklout2
 =======

-This library is work in progress and far from being a real library.

-It is a java wrapper for the klout rest api version 2.
-The API has to be used since january 2013.
+This is a java library to use the [Klout REST API V2](http://klout.com/s/developers/v2).

 Build status
 ============